-Phillyrea latifolia is a bush or even a small tree.
-It’s similar to evergreen buckthorn (Rhamnus alaternus), although they are not related.
-The arrangement of the leaves makes an easy distinction: Phillyrea latifolia has opposite leaves -so in pairs, one in front each other in the stem- while those of evergreen buckthorn (Rhamnus alaternus) indeed alternate.
-Its black, ripe fruit reminds a little olive.
+Phillyrea latifolia (= P.media) is a small tree.
+It’s similar to evergreen buckthorn (Rhamnus alaternus) despite not being related species.
+However, the arrangement of the leaves makes an easy distinction: Phillyrea latifolia has opposite leaves -so in pairs, one in front each other in the stem- while those of evergreen buckthorn (Rhamnus alaternus) indeed alternate.
+The leaves of Phillyrea latifolia are perennial, they have a short petiole and an ovate or lanceolate blade, 2-7 cm long by 1-3 cm wide, with a finely toothed margin.
+Except when young, these leaves are stiff as the ones of the holm oak and the buckthorn.
+Its black, ripe fruit looks like a little olive.

 [photos Jordi Badia]

 - See the new sprouts of Phillyrea latifolia after the forest fire.

 - See the damage by the olive psyllid (Euphyllura olivina).

 - See the article Convergència, in Catalan, by Jordi Badia.

 - Flora of Bages – Herbarium of P. Font Quer.